apache/cordova-docs/docs/en/3.0.0/guide/appdev/privacy/index.md

   the app marketplace.
 In addition, you should make your privacy policy available within the app itself.
 The limited size of mobile device displays creates challenges for displaying privacy policies to users.
-Consider developing a "short form" of the policy that includes the most important information, and then provide a link to the "long form" policy for those interested in more details.
+Consider developing a _short form_ of the policy that includes the most important information, and then provide a link to the "long form" policy for those interested in more details.
 Several groups are attempting to develop icon-based standards for communicating privacy practices, which you may want to consider once these standards mature.

-* **Collection of sensitive information**: An app's collection of sensitive personal information raises important privacy concerns.
+* __Collection of sensitive information__: An app's collection of
+  sensitive personal information raises important privacy concerns.
   Examples of sensitive personal information include financial information, health information, and information from or about